saikrishnakovuru/HTML-CSS/YouTube/buttons/buttons.md

 ## CSS Box model instead of hight and width

 In real world the requirements may change ant any point of time, if we give a fixed size(using hight and width) to a button anticipating it has the small name would not be suitable when the name of the button gets changed.
+If the name is bigger than the width we gave if overflows like in the below image.

+![Alt text](image.png)

 Always we shoulud go for box-model i.e using padding, border and margin.

-![Alt text](image.png)